adamsilver/fdpb/06-a-search-form.md

 ### Hiding The Label

 The first space-saving technique is to hide the label.
-You might consider using a placeholder to supplant the label but we've already talked about why you shouldn't do this in chapter 1, “A Registration Form”.
+You might consider using a placeholder to supplant the label but we've already talked about the disadantages of the placeholder attribute in chapter 1.

-With that said, you could argue that a visible label is unnecessary because the submit button acts as a quasi label for sighted users.
-But, you should still include a label for screen reader users, because they shouldn't have to skip ahead to the button in the hope that its label provides a clue.
+We could forgo a visible label altogether because arguably the submit button acts as a quasi label for sight users.
+But, you should still include a label for screen reader users because they shouldn't have to skip ahead to the button in the hope that its label provides a clue.

 ```HTML
 <div class="field">